 She has taught a wide range of studios and lecture courses focusing on advanced computational technologies, data-driven design, simulation, robotics, Virtual|Augmented reality, digital fabrication, and responsive and adaptive architecture both at the graduate and undergraduate levels at WSU, UC Berkeley, and Ohio University.
 She has more than twelve years of professional experience ranging over residential, commercial, industrial, urban, and landscape projects working with NADAAA, Emerging Objects, VAV Studio, and MEM Architecture.

-Her work was exhibited in different national and international exhibitions such as the Venice Biennale of Architecture, Bellevue Arts Museum, Melbourne Design, Latrobe Regional Gallery Hub, and AIA Spokane Award Gala.
+Her work was exhibited in different national and international exhibitions such as the Venice Biennale of Architecture, Bellevue Arts Museum, Melbourne Design, Latrobe Regional Gallery Hub, AIA Spokane Award Gala, and Lewis-Clark State College Center for Arts & History.
 Her work has been published in numerous global publications and has also been presented and published in major design national and international conferences.
-The outcome of her work has been featured in the The New York Times, 1889 Washington Magazine, Architectural Record, The Inlander, and The Spokesman-Review, to name a few
+The outcome of her work got featured in many news such as the New York Times, 1889 Washington Magazine, Architectural Record, Krem 2 News, Inlander, Spokesman-Review to name a few.